-Bordine said the letter explained that the borrower's family moved to another state and the books were mistakenly packed.
+Bordine says the letter explained that the borrower's family moved to another state and the books were mistakenly packed.

 The letter said the money order was to cover fines of 2 cents per day for each book.
 That would total about $745.
 The letter says the extra money was added in case the rates had changed.

-Bordine said the money will buy more books, and the overdue books will be returned to the shelves.
+Bordine says the money will buy more books, and the overdue books will be returned to the shelves.

 Information from: KPHO-TV, http://www.kpho.com